 Part 2: Install and configure on-premises Provisioning Agent(s)

-To provision to Active Directory on-premises, the Provisioning agent must be installed on a server that has .NET 4.7.1+ Framework and network access to the desired Active Directory domain(s).
+To provision to Active Directory on-premises, the Provisioning agent must be installed on a domain-joined server that has network access to the desired Active Directory domain(s).

-Transfer the downloaded agent installer to the server host and follow the steps given below to complete the agent configuration.
+Transfer the downloaded agent installer to the server host and follow the steps listed in the Install agent section to complete the agent configuration.